ENTER YOUR EMAIL ADDRESS TO UNLOCK

 You were probably told by your dietitian to eat several small meals throughout the day to fend off hunger – and it does!
-However, this may be attributing to increasing a bariatric patient’s risk to developing these dental caries by allowing more bacterial growth compared to eating the usual three meals a day.
+However, this may be attributed to increasing a bariatric patient’s risk of developing dental caries by allowing more bacterial growth compared to eating the usual three meals a day.

 Two processes are essential for its development: